FPSG-UIUC/hogwild_pytorch/README.md

     A demonstration of how a controlled side channel can be used to measure batch bias is included.
 ## Modifications for simulation
+- Attack variants can be simulated using checkpoints, to greatly reduce the time needed to see the effect.
+See more details about the modes available below.

 This implementation runs under various modes:
 - Baseline